 - Fixed assets.
 All regulators count fixed assets in the RAB; - Working capital.
 The majority of countries do not include working capital in the RAB.
-If working capital is included in the RAB, the application differs;
+If working capital is included in the RAB, the application differs; - Assets under construction.

-Ref: 21-IRB-61-03c

-- Assets under construction.
 About half of the regulators include assets under construction in the RAB.
-Some countries have certain conditions for them to be included; - Contributions from third parties.
+Some countries have certain conditions for them to be included;

+Ref: 22-IRB-61-03d

+- Contributions from third parties.
 The vast majority of the regulators surveyed deduct such contributions from the RAB; and - Leased assets.
 Around 40% of the countries surveyed include leased assets in the RAB.
 Most other countries include this in OPEX.

 The value of the assets included in the RAB can be expressed either in historical costs or reevaluated values.
-The survey shows that the historical cost method is the most common way of calculating the RAB components, followed by the re-evaluated assets method, while a mixture of these two methods is rarely applied.
+The survey shows that the historical cost method is the most common way of calculating the RAB components, followed by the re-evaluated assets method, while a mixture of the two methods is rarely applied.

-Over half of the regulators adjust the RAB during the regulatory period.
-Annual recalculation of the net book value (new investment depreciation) is the most common approach.
-Concerning the question of whether the adjustment affects net book values by accounting for new investments and/or depreciation, most countries surveyed confirmed that this adjustment is applied.
+Over half of the regulators adjust the RAB during the RP.
+Annual recalculation of the net book value (NBV) (new investment depreciation) is the most common approach.
+Concerning the question of whether the adjustment affects NBVs by accounting for new investments and/or depreciation, most countries surveyed confirmed that this adjustment is applied.